 by enacting this parental notice provision.

-For the purposes of this article, the following terms are defined as follows:
+For the purposes of this article, the following terms are

 (a) "Abortion" means the use of any means to terminate the

 pregnancy of a woman known to be pregnant with knowledge that the